Shavrin/georgBot/README.md

 Template: `georg random`
 ***
 # Backup
-Backup is done every 6 hours, all database changes are send to this repository.
+Backup is done every 3 hours, all database changes and logs are sent to this repository.
 ***
 # Logging
 ***There is no god, only log ~ Confucius***